-The primary function of this car parking area is to service the Windsor Bowling Club.
-It provides easy pedestrian access for patrons and delivery access to the clubhouse.
+This car parking area is used extensively by visitors to the park's open spaces and range of sporting, social and recreational facilities including the tennis courts and CWA cottage.
+It also provides easy pedestrian access for patrons of the Windsor Bowling Club and delivery access to the clubhouse.
 Although the club is not part of this plan of management it physically takes up a large parcel of land within the broader park perimeter and provides a major recreational and social focus within this space.
 The Club's facilities include a licensed bar/ bistro, entertainment area, amenities and two bowling-greens.
 The workshop raised a number of issues regarding the Bowling Club including:

-- Location within the park's broader perimeter and lack of integration within the parkland and heritage context; - Physical separation of the north-eastern corner of the park (i.e. memorial gardens and tennis courts) from the rest of the park; - Perceived alienation of the spaces between the car parking area and memorial gardens (tennis courts also have an impact on this space); - Car parking area is located on community land but its primary role is to service the Bowling Club; - Visual appearance of the car park reflects the club's service functions; - Negative impact on the park's aesthetic and visual qualities;
+- Location within the park's broader perimeter and lack of integration within the parkland and heritage context; - Physical separation of the north-eastern corner of the park (i.e. memorial gardens and tennis courts) from the rest of the park; - Perceived alienation of the spaces between the car parking area and memorial gardens (tennis courts also have an impact on this space); - Car parking area is located on community land but its primary role is to service the Bowling Club; - Visual appearance of the car park reflects the club's service functions;

-- Lack of any landscape treatment, screening or enhancement of this space and its state of disrepair; - Restriction on public access and circulation (see Public access, pedestrian circulation and linkages).
+- Negative impact on the park's aesthetic and visual qualities; - Lack of any landscape treatment, screening or enhancement of this space and its state of disrepair; - Restriction on public access and circulation (see Public access, pedestrian circulation and linkages).